gfx-rs/gfx-rs.github.io/_drafts/shader_param.md

 title: Shader Parameters in gfx-rs
 ---

+### Introduction

-SShader parameters (also called uniforms) are values, provided by the user, that are constant through the draw call's execution.
-Things like material properties, textures, screen size, or MVP matrix are all shader parameters.
+Shader parameters (also called uniforms) are values, provided by the user, that are constant through the draw call's execution.
+Things like material properties, textures, screen size, or MVP ([Model-View-Projection](http://stackoverflow.com/questions/5550620/the-purpose-of-model-view-projection-matrix)) matrix are all shader parameters.

+When a shader program is linked, the graphics API allows querying all the parameter names, their types, and internal locations that are used to assign the values for them.
+Storing the locations, verifying the compatibility of types with your data, and managing extra/unused error cases may quickly become an error-prone burden for the programmer.

+A typical solution for the problem is introducing built-ins: MVP matrix, for example, is used for almost every vertex shader.
+Built-ins are convenient, but they have issues:
+- require the user to obey the conventions in naming and type
+- make it difficult to extend the system outside of the predefined scope

+We wanted gfx-rs to be low level and flexible, to provide an equally convenient interface for any custom setup.
+In this article, we'll describe gfx-rs solution, analyze the common pitfalls of existing interfaces, and explain how we tackle them.

 ### Overview of the existing shader interfaces